Intermunicipal Economic Development Strategy (IEDS)

 Mark Muller: Owner and operator of the Country Food Mart for over 30 years, Mr. Muller is clearly experienced in the needs and opportunities of the region.
 He is a successful business owner well-versed in the local economy and is a strong supporter of community organizations.

-Matthew Wagstaff: Mr. Wagstaff is a co-owner of Rona in Black Diamond, and possesses extensive sales, financial and marketing skills.
-He is experience in working with a variety of organizations and stakeholders to plan, develop and complete community projects.
+Matthew Wagstaff: IEC Vice-Chair.
+Mr. Wagstaff is a co-owner of Rona in Black Diamond, and possesses extensive sales, financial and marketing skills.
+He is experienced in working with a variety of organizations and stakeholders to plan, develop and complete community projects.

 - Develop 3-year Intermunicipal EDC services agreement